CAB Logo - Adviceguide home page link

 • defined as a severely mentally impaired person

-• a spouse, civil partner or dependant of a student and a non British Citizen who is not allowed under immigration rules, either to work in the UK or claim benefit
+• a spouse or a dependant of a student and a non British Citizen who is not allowed under immigration rules, either to work in the UK or claim benefit

 • young people on government training schemes, apprentices, or foreign language assistants